Setup Guide · RAY-L v0.6

 The local engine that runs Stable Diffusion on your machine.
 It receives the render from Blender, processes it through the AI pipeline, and sends the result back.
 RAY-L communicates with ComfyUI via a local API at 127.0.0.1:8188 — no cloud, no data leaving your machine.

 This is what makes RAY-L fundamentally different from just prompting an AI.
-Without ControlNet, Stable Diffusion ignores your Blender geometry and generates whatever it wants.
+Without ControlNet, Stable Diffusion or Flux ignores your Blender geometry and generates whatever it wants.
 ControlNet extracts the exact edge structure from your render using a Canny algorithm — every wall, corner, and silhouette — and forces the AI to stay within that structure while generating new materials and atmosphere.
 Your composition stays exactly as you defined it in Blender.
 Only the surface quality changes.

 The connector.
 RAY-L sits in Blender's Render Properties and handles everything between the two worlds: it reads the Render Result buffer, runs the Canny edge extraction locally via OpenCV, builds the ComfyUI workflow, sends both the render and the edge map, and displays the result back in the Blender Image Editor.
 You never leave Blender.